Backstory

 He lives very far away, up on the Canadian border.
 I don’t know his best friends, as I did when he was under my roof.
 I learn most of his achievements and activities by following his posts on Facebook.
 So how could I possibly feel close to my adult son?

 It is by the compliments I hear from others.
 Watching him crowned the head of this committee or the leader of that effort.
-Seeing his children cared for, smart and thriving.
+Seeing his children cared for, smart, and thriving.
 It’s by seeing the love in his wife’s eyes and his when they catch each other in a glance and smile.
-Even though we can’t often share dinner at the Japanese Steakhouse, he is always in my heart.
+Even though we can’t often share dinner or take a ride, he is always in my heart.

 Adult Son